eri24816/ObjectSync/README.md

 ObjectSync is a communication framework designed for real-time applications, providing synchronization of state across a server and multiple clients.
 This README provides an overview of ObjectSync and its core concepts.

+The ObjectSync client source code is at https://github.com/eri24816/ObjectSyncClient_ts

 ## Introduction

 ObjectSync enables real-time synchronization of state between a server and multiple clients.
 It achieves this by maintaining a hierarchy of `SObject`s, which represent synchronized objects.
 Each `SObject` contains several attributes that can be considered as variables or properties of the object.